 - Additionally, practice your presentation to ensure the timing is right and you’ve left adequate time for questions and activities.

 - Practice your teaching demo in front of a few people.
 Ask them to provide feedback on your language, engagement, flow, speed, and other areas.

 Elementary Demo Lesson Plan Tips

-It will help your lesson to go smoothly if you find out what your students’ level of knowledge is on the topic you are presenting before you begin your lesson.
-When beginning your lesson, ask the class some questions about the topic to gauge their understanding and level of knowledge.
+It will help your lesson go smoothly if you find out your students’ level of knowledge on the topic you are presenting before you begin your lesson.
+When beginning your lesson, ask the class some questions about the topic to gauge their understanding and knowledge level.
 This will help you when you deliver your lesson.

 Throughout your lesson, do not forget to check for student understanding.
-You don’t want to wait until the end of your lesson to find out whether your students have learned the objectives.
+You don’t want to wait until the end of your lesson to determine whether your students have learned the objectives.
 So check for clarity throughout the lesson to make sure they are on task and are learning correctly.

 To ensure your experience goes smoothly and that the students stay on task, implement positive classroom management strategies.
 Positively reinforce students’ efforts, as well as their good behaviors and practices, while fairly and adequately dealing with off-task behavior.
 By implementing effective and positive classroom management strategies, you will ensure your lesson runs smoothly while also assuring the hiring committee that you have strong classroom management skills.